Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

 	$ eval $(ssh-agent -s)
 	$ ssh-add ~/.ssh/id_rsa_jasmin
 	</pre>

-	And then, on your local computer, ssh to HPC2 by `ssh HPC2`
+	And then, on your local computer, ssh to HPC2 by `ssh -X HPC2`

 	You can make this even simpler by creating a tubed alias in `.bashrc` (or `.zshrc` for MAC):
 	`alias Jump2HPC2="eval $(ssh-agent -s) &&  ssh-add ~/.ssh/id_rsa_jasmin && ssh -A HPC2"`.